IbnuJabir/rails-trello/README.md

   - Ensures code changes are tested, built, and deployed seamlessly with each update.
   - Features automated testing, environment-specific deployments (e.g., dev, staging, production), and real-time error reporting.
   - Improves development efficiency by reducing manual intervention and ensuring reliable deployments.

+- **Unit Tests**:

+  - The project includes unit tests to verify the behavior of the core functionalities.
+  - These tests ensure the application's features work as expected.

 - **Error Handling and Logging**: